btmartin721/raxml_ascbias/README.md

 The script removes all invariant sites and generates output files for the Felsenstein and Stamatakis ascertainment bias corrections.
 It now does all three steps in a single execution.

+The program has three python3 dependencies: numpy, pandas, and biopython.
+You will need the Python 3 versions of each.
+They can be easily installed using Anaconda or using apt-get or pip.

 The script is optimized and way, way faster now.
 I ran it on a PHYLIP file with 107 individuals and 1,094,776 sites in 273 seconds.  **NOTE: It uses a good bit of memory.
 On my PC it used ~3 or 4 GB of RAM when using a file with >1,000,000 sites.

 Felsenstein Correction: Counts number of invariant sites and writes the count to file for input into RAxML